RunhangShu/Lab-notebook/README.md

 # Lab-notebook

-Literature reviewed, molecular techniques, bioinformatics
+## Mostly literature review

+**Dig into a reprentative paper in a topic**

+Extract these infomation from the paper
+1. molecular techniques
+2. bioinformatics
-Statistics
+3. Statistics

-Everything interesting would be put here
+4. Everything that I do not know